You can submit to any 1 of the available deadlines in the year.

 - the scale of support provided, briefly describing, for instance:

 - the number of postdoctoral or technician staff supported

 - the total amount of consumables and equipment provided over the course of the project

 - information about the research environment, including:

 - the environment or environments in which the programme will take place

-- (if the proposal is for shared equipment or expertise) where this will be and how the host organisation will support it.
+- if the application is for shared equipment or expertise, where this will be and how the host organisation will support it.
 Also describe the management arrangements for ensuring equity of access

 - the host research organisation’s support for the programme